Last Updated on December 3, 2021

 Nutrients in Salmon for Pregnant Women

-The two most significant benefits are that salmon is high in protein and omega 3 fatty acids, which are essential for pregnant women to include in their diet (source: Journal of Obstetrics and Gynecology)
+The two most significant health benefits are that salmon is high in protein and omega 3 fatty acids, which are essential for pregnant women to include in their maternal diet (source: Journal of Obstetrics and Gynecology)

 Salmon also contains a number of B vitamins, selenium, and potassium (source: NutritionData).